lciaran/python_project/README.md

 * `Intermediary` : where you can find **BlastP** results, **ClustalW** alignment files and the predicted flexibility calculated by the *biopython* package.

-* `Results` : where you can find a file with the predicted *b-factors* of your query and representative plots of your results.
+* `Results` : where you can find a file with the predicted *b-factors* of your query and representation plots of your results.

 If you have any doubt, do not hesitate to contact with us, laura.ciaran01@estudiant.upf.edu and neus.pou01@estudiant.upf.edu.